jqmulready/RotmanTradingCompetition/README.md

 - Ensure the RIT client is running locally on port 9999.
 - Scripts include safeguards for API errors and graceful shutdown.
 - News parsing assumes specific formatting for extracting financial indicators.

-## License

-This project is intended for educational and competitive use within the Rotman Trading environment.
-Please adhere to the competition rules and API usage guidelines.